harssRajput/golang-crud-api/README.md

 # golang-crud-api
-golang MongoDB crud API with all valid test cases.
+golang MongoDB crud API with all possible test cases.
 It is compatible with docker.

 The main.go is the entry point of the application.
 It contains as a triggering point to the web-server and as a initiasization before running the server.